 Studying journalism we're taught that it's time to get creative with how we're telling people the news.
 We need to use the digital age and technology to express the news in interesting new ways, because that's how people are engaging with current affairs these days

-bachelor of communications (journalism)
+bachelor of communication (journalism)

 Learn from the best